mongodb/amboy/README.rst

 embedded within the queues, and can be injected at run time before starting the queue pool.
 The `LocalWorkers
 <https://godoc.org/github.com/mongodb/amboy/pool#LocalWorkers>`_
-implementation executes tasks in a fixed-size worker pool, which is the default of most queue implementations.
+implementation executes jobs in a fixed-size worker pool, which is the default of most queue implementations.

 Additional implementation provide rate limiting, and it would be possible to